Physical Fitness: Meaning, Importance, Key Components & Program

 Types Of Exercises To Improve Physical Fitness

 Being physically fit is important for all age groups.
-To live a better life to the fullest and enjoy all the opportunities, one tries to be physically fit.
-Physical fitness is essential for each and every individual at all stages of life.
+One tries to be physically fit to live a better life and enjoy all the opportunities.
+Physical fitness is essential for every individual at all stages of life.

 Various types of exercises can be beneficial for physical and mental health.
 The key is to find activities that are enjoyable and sustainable.